Be creative, network and have realistic expectations. Intention without action is useless.

 And now get that handyman going!

 If you have chosen a strong real estate agent then trust them to guide you to the appropriate price.
 No matter how many times I hear about price per square meter for valuing properties, only banks use that in their appraisals.
-How many times have you heard a person looking for a home, I have €3,000 per square meter to spend on my new apartment so I will only look at 80 m2 places because that is my budget.
+How many times have you heard a person looking for a home, I have €3,000 m2 to spend on my new apartment so I will only look at 80 m2 places because that is my budget.
 I assure you that if someone has €240,000 to spend, the person will want the place that makes them feel like it's worth it.

-The price may not be tied to square footage cost but to the price of properties in your village.
+The price may not be tied to square meter cost but to the price of properties in your village.
 This is not to say that you shouldn’t participate in the price decision.
 However, Mallorca is still a buyer’s market.
 Choose a price that will get motivated buyers to make the special trip to your property.
 If you and your agent can’t get comfortable with a number that works for you, perhaps you should sit tight and sell at a later time.

 Create the Ambience #